lingui/js-lingui/examples/rspack/README.md

 ## Configuration File Notes

-- [`rspack.config.js`](./rspack.config.js) specifies that the [`builtin:swc-loader`](https://www.rspack.dev/guide/builtin-swc-loader.html#builtinswc-loader) to transcompile all `.tsx` files using the Lingui SWC plugin.
+- [`rspack.config.js`](./rspack.config.js) specifies that the [`builtin:swc-loader`](https://www.rspack.dev/guide/builtin-swc-loader.html#builtinswc-loader) should transcompile all `.tsx` files using the Lingui SWC plugin.
 This is crucial for transcompiling Lingui Macros like `<Trans>` into their respective React components.
 - [`lingui.config.ts`](./lingui.config.ts) specifies the available locales, defaults, and paths where the message catalogs are stored.

 ## Helpful Resources